PedanticHacker/ReChess/README.md

 from whatever historic move onwards, if you like
 - play against the latest official version of the Stockfish chess engine
 - analyze a chessboard position
-- load a UCI chess engine to play against it or to analyze with it
+- load a chess engine to play against it or to analyze with it
 - flip the chessboard
-- force the loaded chess engine to make a move
+- force the chess engine to play a move even if it's not on turn
-- paste a FEN record from the clipboard simply by double-clicking the FEN record editor and analyze that position or play a game from that position onwards
+- paste a FEN from the clipboard by double-clicking the FEN editor, then you can analyze the chessboard position or play a game from there

 ## Which chess variants are supported?